robocon2011/HLx_Examples/Acceleration/memcached/README.md

 * Steps for creating a memcached with DRAM and SSD as Value store and x86-based host side memory management for AMD-PCIE-7V3 card:

-1. navigate to build/ directory
+1. navigate to buildUoeMcdSingleDramPCIe/scripts directory
-2. run "mkdir run" to create a folder to contain all temporary files and then navigate to build/run directory
-3. run "cp ../scripts/*.sh ./" to copy all shell scripts to current folder
-4. run "cp ../scripts/tcl/*.tcl ./" to copy all tcl scripts to current folder
+2. edit build_system.sh file to:
-5. change the HLS_2015_1 variable in build_system.sh to point to the vivado_hls 2015.1
+			change the HLS_2015_1 variable in build_system.sh to point to the vivado_hls 2015.1
-6. change the vivado_2016_2 variable in build_system.sh to point to the vivado 2016.2
+			change the vivado_USED variable in build_system.sh to point to the vivado 2015.3 (note vivado 2016.2 does not work)
-7. run ./build_system.sh
+3. run ./build_system.sh
-8. at the end of step 7, a vivadp project will be created and opened in the gui
+4. at the end of step 3, a UoeMcdSingleDramPCIe_top.bit file should be generated and stored under directory buildUoeMcdSingleDramPCIe/runTimeStamp/prj/prj.runs/impl_1
-9. click "Generate Bitstream" to generate .bit file for FPGA
+5. follow section 3 "System Testing" in buildUoeMcdSingleDramPCIe/UoeMcdSingleDramPCIe.pdf to test the bit file.

 ## 5. OTHER INFORMATION